pap-openai/batch-translate-gpt/readme.md

 openapi: 3.1.0
 info:
   title: Translation API
-  description: An API that translates CSV file content into a target language.
+  description: An API that translates text or CSV file content into a target language.
   version: 1.0.0
 servers:
   - url: https://{your_function_url}.cloudfunctions.net